huntergps/handbook-docs/Fuse/01 - Getting Started.md

 ## Tutorial

-Congratulations on your fresh Fuse install!

-If you want to get started using Fuse by following an example from creation of a new project all the way until you run it on your handheld device, you can find such a tutorial here: https://www.fusetools.com/developers/guides/tutorial Also, if you want to look at some ready-to-run examples of Fuse in action, head on over to https://www.fusetools.com/examples
+We suggest you start by taking a look at our Getting Started tutorial: https://www.fusetools.com/developers/guides/tutorial You can also find a wide range of ready-to-run examples at https://www.fusetools.com/examples

 ## $(Project structure)